Tribeza Talk: Style

 “I grew up in an entrepreneurial family.
 I always knew that I wanted to start a business,” Sydney Sherman says.
 A few years ago, while traveling in India, Sherman was struck by seeing people living in extreme poverty.
 “I just thought, ‘OK, I have to do something to help.’”
 Sherman turned her attention to ethical purchasing, wanting to create a platform that would bring fair-trade brands together in one space and provide more information for shoppers.
-In December 2017, Sherman launched Faire, an online marketplace of 50 international sellers focused on ethical and fair-trade goods, including handbags, jewelry, and men’s and women’s fashion.
+In December 2017, Sherman launched The Etho (formerly Faire), an online marketplace of 50 international sellers focused on ethical and fair-trade goods, including handbags, jewelry, and men’s and women’s fashion.

 Krewe’s All Here